Wal33D/nhtsa-vin-decoder/README.md

 - WALL-E/vin-decoder for WMI CSV data
 - ISO for VIN standards (ISO 3779:2009)
 - US Department of Transportation
+- Claude (Anthropic) for assistance with GitHub release and PyPI publication

 ## 🔮 Roadmap